Use DDD

 print(f"Stables : ${stb/1e9:,.4f}B")

-print(f"US M2 : ${m2/1e12:,.4f}T")
+print(f"U.S. M2 : ${m2/1e12:,.4f}T")

 print(f"Updated : {ts_utc(ts)} (slot {slot:,})")